Get information about the SROP for students on this page, including what to expect, key dates, and lots of advice on preparing your application.

 - Full GRE Preparation course at no cost to student

-- Community building with other students who identify as BIPOC and are seeking a research career
+- Network building with other students who identify as BIPOC and are seeking a research career as a PhD in Psychology or Management

 - Compose a 250-word Research Statement